Supporting Mental Wellness in LGBTQ+ Communities

 Research highlights several serious mental health themes prevalent within LGBTQIA+ communities:

-Anxiety: This may manifest as social anxiety, panic attacks, difficulty communicating, and persistent ruminating thoughts regarding one's sense of self and relationships.
+Anxiety: This may manifest as social anxiety, panic attacks, difficulty communicating, and persistent ruminating thoughts about one's sense of self and relationships.
 It can also include increasing somatic symptoms and detachment from bodily understanding.

 Trauma: Most LGBTQIA+ children face impacts from neglect stemming from their sexual orientation or gender.
 This trauma can be systemic, rooted in homophobia, heterosexism, and microaggressions, or interpersonal, such as bullying or experiences with non-affirming family members.